denten-books/plain-text/main.md

 ```

 Engelbart, interested in collecting empirical phenomenological accounts of the
-system, records what must count as one of the most evocative passages to appear
+system, records what must count as several of the most evocative passages to
-on the pages of an NASA technical report.
-In the "Results and Discussion"
+appear on the pages of an NASA technical report.
+In the "Results and
-section an anonymous user writes:
+Discussion" section an anonymous user continues to report:

 ```
 1B4 "I find that I can express myself better, if I can